-- ➤ Jamaica Association of Professionals in Nutrition and Dietetics (JAPINAD) Support services. - ➤ National Parenting Support Commission and the National Parent-Teachers Association of Jamaica partnership in the quest for good eating habits and practices, and increased parental involvement in achieving the goals and objectives of this policy. - ➤ Jamaica Teachers' Association endorsement of the government initiative to improve nutrition and physical activity in schools. - ➤ Jamaica Association of Principals of Secondary Schools/Association of Principals and Vice Principals leadership of the government initiative to improve nutrition and physical activity at the school level. - ➤ National School Nurse Association assist with assessment of students and the completion of BMI reports. - ➤ The National Secondary Students' Council/Jamaica Prefect Association mobilize student population to practice and promote health and wellness. - > School Vendors/Concessionaires partnership in supporting the initiatives of the government and complying with policies, regulations and guidelines. - ➤ Private Sector Partnership and support in keeping with the required health related standards, policies and regulations. - ➤ Non-Governmental Organisations partnership and support.
+- ➤ Jamaica Association of Professionals in Nutrition and Dietetics (JAPINAD) Support services including health/nutrition promotion - ➤ National Parenting Support Commission and the National Parent-Teachers Association of Jamaica partnership in the quest for good eating habits and practices, and increased parental involvement in achieving the goals and objectives of this policy. - ➤ Jamaica Teachers' Association endorsement of the government initiative to improve nutrition and physical activity in schools. - ➤ Jamaica Association of Principals of Secondary Schools/Association of Principals and Vice Principals leadership of the government initiative to improve nutrition and physical activity at the school level. - ➤ National School Nurse Association assist with assessment of students and the completion of assessment reports (e.g. BMI reports) - ➤ The National Secondary Students' Council/Jamaica Prefect Association mobilize student population to practice and promote health and wellness. - > School Vendors/Concessionaires partnership in supporting the initiatives of the government and complying with policies, regulations and guidelines.

+- ➤ Private Sector Partnership and support in keeping with the required health related standards, policies and regulations. - ➤ Non-Governmental Organisations partnership and support. - ➤ International development agencies partnerships, support, systems strengthening